VerticalResearchGroup/eagle/apps/rnnt-training/README_EAGLE.md

 ```
 source scripts/install_cuda_docker.sh
 ```
-If you don't have the training directory which is from https://github.com/mlcommons/training/, clone it for GPU version.

 2. Build the docker image for the single stage detection task
 ```
 # Build from Dockerfile
-cd training/rnn_speech_recognition/pytorch/
 bash scripts/docker/build.sh
 ```